Analysis | Why Deutsche Bank, Commerzbank Are Limping to Altar

 4. What wouldn’t a merger do?

-It’s not clear how it would address some of the banks’ deepest problems, like the crowded state of Germany’s domestic banking market and the slow-growing European economy.
+It’s not clear how it would address some of the banks’ deepest problems, like the slow-growing European economy.
 Deutsche Bank’s securities trading unit has long been an eyesore and adding Commerzbank, which has largely pulled out of trading, wouldn’t change that.
 And though heavy cost cuts may fix the profitability conundrum, they won’t necessarily restore growth in revenue for the two shrinking lenders.

 5. Who’s pushing for it?